Silvester Jenks

 Silvester Jenks (c.
 1656 – December 1714) was an English Catholic priest and theologian.

+Biography

 Born in Shropshire, Jenks attended the English College, Douai, where he served as Professor of Philosophy from 1680 to 1686.
 He later served as a preacher to James II.
 After the Glorious Revolution in 1688, he fled to Flanders.
 Upon his return to England, he laboured as a missionary in or near London and was appointed Archdeacon of Surrey and Kent.
 In 1711, he was elected Vicar Apostolic of the Northern District.
 Bishops Giffard and Witham wrote Rome to say that Jenks had been ill, and that it would be better to defer his consecration until after parliament had been dissolved to avoid any disturbance.
 Jenks died before being consecrated, probably in mid-December 1714.